Auguste and Louis Lumière: Film systems that preceded the Cinématographe Lumière

-Earlier moving images in for instance phantasmagoria shows, the phénakisticope, the zoetrope and Émile Reynaud's Théâtre Optique consisted of hand-drawn images.
-A system that could record reality in motion, in a fashion much like it is seen by the eyes, had a greater impact on people.
+Earlier moving images, for instance those of the phantasmagoria shows, the phénakisticope, the zoetrope and Émile Reynaud's Théâtre Optique consisted of hand-drawn images.
+A system that could record photographic reality in motion, in a fashion much like it is seen by the eyes, had a greater impact on people.

-Eadweard Muybridge's Zoopraxiscope projected moving painted silhouettes based on his chronophotography photography.
-The only Zoopraxiscope disc with actual photographs was made with an early form of stop motion.
-Less-known predecessors, such as Jules Duboscq's Bioscope were not projected.
+Eadweard Muybridge's Zoopraxiscope projected moving painted silhouettes based on his chronophotographic work.
+The only Zoopraxiscope disc with actual photographs was made as an early form of stop motion.

+Less-known predecessors, such as Jules Duboscq's Bioscope (patented in 1852) were not developed to project the moving images.

+A Polish inventor Kazimierz Prószyński built his camera and projecting device, called Pleograph, in 1894, before those made by the Lumière brothers.

+Le Prince went missing in 1890, before he got around to give public demonstrations of the patented cameras and projectors he had been developing during the previous years.
+His short film known as Roundhay Garden Scene (1888) has later come to be regarded as the oldest film.

 William Friese-Greene patented a "machine camera" in 1889, which embodied many aspects of later film cameras.
 He displayed the results at photographic societies in 1890 and developed further cameras but did not publicly project the results.

 Ottomar Anschütz's Electrotachyscope projected very short loops of high photographic quality.

 Thomas Edison believed projection of films wasn't as viable a business model as offering the films in the "peepshow" kinetoscope device.
 Watching the images on the screen turned out to be much preferred by audiences.
 Thomas Edison's Kinetoscope (developed by William Kennedy Dickson), premiered publicly in 1894.

-Kazimierz Prószyński allegedly built his camera and projecting device, called Pleograph, in 1894.

 Lauste and Latham's Eidoloscope was demonstrated for members of the press on 21 April 1895, and opened to the paying public on Broadway on 20 May.
 They shot films up to twenty minutes long at speeds over thirty frames per second and showed them in many US cities.
 The Eidoloscope Company was dissolved in 1896 after various internal disputes.

-Max and Emil Skladanowsky, inventors of the Bioscop, had offered projected moving images to a paying public in Berlin from 1 November 1895 until the end of the month.
-Their machinery was relatively cumbersome and their films much shorter.
-Their booking in Paris was cancelled after the news of the Lumière screening.
+Max and Emil Skladanowsky, inventors of the Bioscop, had offered projected moving images to a paying public in Berlin from 1 November 1895, until the end of the month.
+Their machinery was relatively cumbersome and their films much shorter than those of the Lumière brothers.
+The Skladnowskys' booked screenings in Paris were cancelled after the news of the Lumière show.
 Nonetheless, they toured their films to other countries.